nickjturner/homebridge-mi-temperature-and-humidity-sensor/README.md

 ## Troubleshooting

+I've tested this plugin on a Raspberry Pi 4, Pi Zero W and a MacBook Pro running Monterey.
+It should work on other systems, but let me know if there are any issues.

 If you are having any problems open an issue in this repo and I will try to help.

+## Future Development

+I'm planning an update that will remove the requirement for flashing, but I'm having some issues with the bluetooth on my Pi 4 which is slowing down any progress.